DandilionLau/Game-MulappyBird/README.md

     <p align="center"><img src="./pics/4.png" width = "500" /></p>

-    In the Game Over page, we will display:
+    In the game-over page, we will display:

     **Score** : displayed in our personalized font.
     **Game Info** : guide the player to restart the game.